rfwatson/octoplex/README.md

 :warning: By design, Octoplex needs to launch and terminate Docker containers on your host.
 If you run Octoplex inside Docker with a bind-mounted Docker socket, it effectively has root-level access to your server.
 Evaluate the security trade-offs carefully.
-If you're unsure, consider running Octoplex directly on the host rather than in a container.
+If you're unsure, consider connecting through a proxy or just running Octoplex as a daemon (non-container) process on the Docker host.

+:dolphin: **Tip**: The Docker host to connect to can be configured with the `--docker-host` flag or `OCTO_DOCKER_HOST` environment variable.
+See [Server flags](#server-flags).

-:information_source: Note: Running the TUI client from Docker is not recommended.
+:information_source: **Tip**: Running the TUI client from Docker is not recommended.
 Install Octoplex natively via Homebrew or download a release from GitHub instead.
 See [Installation](#Installation) for details.